react4j/react4j/README.md

 ### High Priority

 * Arez should override hook lifecycle methods not the one that the developer overwrite.
-* Add invariant checks to make sure people are doing the right thing when interacting with react.
-  * Make sure call setState in correct places setInitialState only in constructor.
-  * Ensure setState not called after component destroyed
-  * Ensure refs is only accessed after component mounted

 ### Medium Priorities